DariusGiannoli/VisionTracker/README.md

-# DabriusStreamer
+# VisionTrackerStreamer

-DabriusStreamer is a teleoperation system for the LeRobot SO-101 arm using the Apple Vision Pro.
+VisionTrackerStreamer is a teleoperation system for the LeRobot SO-101 arm using the Apple Vision Pro.
 It turns the headset into a WebSocket server that streams Head-Relative hand tracking data to control the robot in real-time.

 **Authors:** Darius Giannoli & Gabriel Taieb